-To operate the livewell, first open the seacock located on the starboard side - forward handle - of the aft rigging compartment.
-When the previous step is complete, place the livewell switch at the helm in the "ON" position.
+To operate the livewell, first open the seacock located on the starboard side of the aft rigging compartment.
+Place the livewell switch at the helm in the "ON" position and plug the drain fitting in the bottom of the livewell.
 Water will enter through an inlet near the top of the livewell.
-The water will rise to a depth even with the overflow drain and drain overboard.
+The water will rise to a depth even with the strainer on the overflow fitting and drain overboard.